The Great Bear Rainforest

 The Great Bear Rainforest on the pacific coast of British Columbia is the largest coastal temperate rainforest on earth; home to Spirit Bear Lodge and our world class cultural and wildlife tours.

 The Great Bear Rainforest is located on the west coast of the British Columbia mainland, stretching from just north of Knight Inlet (off north-central Vancouver Island) to Princess Royal Island and all the way north to the Alaskan border.
-Kitasoo Xai’xais Traditional Territory is over 50% protected, which makes it what some call the crown jewel of The Great Bear Rainforest.
+Only 6% of Kitasoo Xai’xais Traditional Territory remains completely unprotected, which makes it what some call the crown jewel of The Great Bear Rainforest.

 The historic Great Bear Rainforest Agreement placed 9 million acres off-limits to logging and millions of acres under strict forest management guidelines.